Top 5 Ashwagandha Benefits for Women

 Adaptogens are different from other kinds of herbs because they can adapt their effects to the needs of the body.
 Like a thermos that keeps hot liquids hot and cold liquids cold, adaptogens help insulate your nervous system against extreme fluctuations.
 They give you energy when you need a boost and calm you when you’re too wired.
 When life gets bumpy, they help smooth out your ride.

-One reason that ashwagandha has recently become so popular is that it has a growing body of strong research to back up its benefits.
-Here’s what the science says about the benefits of ashwagandha for women.
+One reason that ashwagandha for female hormone balance has recently become so popular is that it has a growing body of strong research to back up its benefits.
+Here’s what the science says about the benefits of ashwagandha for women and why women can take ashwagandha safely.

 1. Stress & Mood